ohmediaorg/timezone-bundle/README.md

 # Overview

-This bundle ensures all Dbal datetime types are stored in the UTC timezone for consistency.
-When the values are read from the database, they are converted back to a timezone of your choosing.
+This bundle ensures all Dbal datetime types are stored and loaded in the UTC \
+timezone for consistency.

-The bundle also offers a kernel-level timezone listener that makes sure the default PHP timezone is always set.
+The bundle also offers a kernel-level timezone listener that makes sure the default PHP timezone is set to a value of your choosing.
+This ensures all DateTime values are displayed properly for the user.

 # Installation